 Advantages Of A Free Market

 In a free market, producers produce what consumers want at a reasonable price.
 It gives the consumer more choice for their purchases.

 2. Absence of Bureaucracy

 Free markets reduce cost, lead to more innovation and research & development through the absence of red tape.
 Entrepreneurs don’t have to wait for the government to tell them what to make.
-They study demand, research trends and meet the customer’s needs through innovation.
-This also encourages competition amongst firms to improve their product and service.
+They study demand, research trends, and meet the customer’s needs through innovation.
+This independence also encourages competition amongst firms to improve their product and service.

 3. Motivational Influence of Free Enterprise

 Guided by the invisible hand, entrepreneurs take a risk to fulfill consumer demand.
 Those entrepreneurs who succeed are rewarded with profits.
 (The invisible hand is an economic concept where market demand act as signals for producers, i.e., because consumers want and are willing to pay for bread, a baker has the incentive to produce bread).